arangodb/arangodb-java-driver/docs/v7_detailed_changes.md

 `Request` and `Response` classes have been refactored to support generic body type. `ArangoDB.execute(Request<T>, Class<U>): Response<U>` accepts now the target deserialization type for the response body.

+`ArangoDBException` has been enhanced with the id of the request causing it.

 ## API entities